meteor-useraccounts/bootstrap/README.md

 Learn more [here](http://accounts-templates.meteor.com) or have a look at a [live demo application](http://accounts-templates-bootstrap.meteor.com) or at the full [documentation](https://github.com/useraccounts/core).

-## Warning!
+## Bring Your Own Bootstrap

 Adding this package with `mrt add useraccounts:bootstrap` does not add any other packages providing Bootstrap.
 This is to let you choose the flavour you prefer, being it compiled, less, sass, or from CDN!

-At the moment it is up to date with Bootstrap 3.2.0.
+At the moment it is up to date with Bootstrap 3.3.0.

 ## Contributing